rbnpi/scratch-sonicpi/README.md

-A video of the project in action is available at https://youtu.be/sIDeQ9Hq74M Three files compise the project SonicPiAndScratch.sb3.zip which is the scratch3 file.
-GThis should be downlaoded and unzipped on the Pi. scratchclickbuttons.rb which is a Sonic Pi file that should be downlaoded and opened in a Sonic PI buffer. osc-ScratchandSP.py which is an executable script which runs on the Pi hosting Scratch3.
+A video of the project in action is available at https://youtu.be/sIDeQ9Hq74M Three files compise the project
+SonicPiAndScratch.sb3 which is the scratch3 file.
+scratchclickbuttons.rb which is a Sonic Pi file that should be downlaoded and opened in a Sonic PI buffer. osc-ScratchandSP.py which is an executable script which runs on the Pi hosting Scratch3.